duneroadrunner/SaferCPlusPlus/README.md

 ### TRegisteredConstPointer, TRegisteredNotNullConstPointer, TRegisteredFixedConstPointer
 Just the "const" version of the references.

-### TRegisteredPointerForLegacy
+### TRelaxedRegisteredPointer

 usage example:

-    #include "mseregisteredforlegacy.h"
+    #include "mserelaxedregistered.h"

     int main(int argc, char* argv[]) {

-        /* One case where you may need to use mse::TRegisteredPointerForLegacy<> even when not dealing with legacy code is when you need a reference to a class before it is fully defined.
+        /* One case where you may need to use mse::TRelaxedRegisteredPointer<> even when not dealing with legacy code is when you need a reference to a class before it is fully defined.
 For example, when you have two classes that mutually reference each other. mse::TRegisteredPointer<> does not support this.
         */